openstack/openstack-manuals/doc/networking-guide/source/adv-config-address-scopes.rst

       | shared            | True                                 |
       +-------------------+--------------------------------------+

 #.
-Make sure that the subnets use an external network:
+Make sure that subnets on external networks are created
+   from the subnet pools created above:

    .. code-block:: console